-The Ford Ranger is a compact pickup truck produced by Ford Motor Corporation and it is marketed by Mazda.
-It manufactured and sold in South Africa, Chile, Argentina, and Brazil.
+The Ford Ranger is a compact pickup truck produced by Ford Motor Corporation and marketed by Mazda.
+It is manufactured and sold in countries like South Africa, Chile, Argentina, UK, Australia, USA, and Brazil.
 At present it is sold as Mazda B-Series and it is available in 130 countries.

 First Generation (1983-1988)

 The initial Ford Ranger model was introduced in 1983.
 The production of the model began in 1982, focusing on fuel efficiency and quality, but the original model hit the market in 1983.
 It was offered in four wheel drive.

 Available engines to the 1983 Ford Ranger model include 2.0 liter OHC 4-cylinders version that delivers 72 hp of power, 2.3 liter OHC, 2.2 liter and 2.8 liter V6 versions.
 Also available was turbo diesel engine.
 Available transmissions to the engines include 4-speed manual, 3-speed automatic and 4-speed automatic.